 - 4. Bat the roster.
 All players bat in order prior to the lead-off batter batting for a second time regardless of whether a player plays in the field.
 Players bat in order until 3 outs are made or the 6 run rule is invoked.
 If a player comes after the game begins, that player is added to the bottom of the batting order.
 Players must arrive before the beginning of the third inning to be eligible to play and meet the participation rule. - 5.
 Nine players must play the traditional infield and outfield positions. - 6.
 6 run rule: No team shall be allowed to score more than six runs in a half-inning under any circumstances.
 When the 6th run is scored, the half-inning is concluded regardless of outs and a new half inning begins. - 7.
 Mercy Rule: if a team is leading by more than 6 runs at the end of the fifth inning, or more than 12 runs at the end of the fourth inning, the umpire shall end the game. - a.
 When team has a 10 run lead, they must play station to station baseball as a gesture of good sportsmanship until the lead is 9 runs or less.
 A team violating this rule will receive a warning for the first violation with the player returning to the base.
 A runner violating this rule after the team has received a warning will be called out. - 8.
 Forfeits for too few players.
 If a team is not able to field eight players in uniform within 15 minutes of the scheduled start time, the game will be recorded as a forfeit, unless, in the judgment of the umpire, a delay is unavoidable.
 The game should then be played using a substitute(s) from the opponent's roster.
 The umpire shall be the sole judge of recording a forfeit. - a.
-If at any time during the game, a team is unable to field 8 players, the game shall be recorded as a forfeit. - 9.
-When fielding eight players, the ninth position in the batting order shall be recorded as an out.
+If at any time during the game, a team is unable to field 8 players, the game shall be recorded as a forfeit. - b.
+For the sole purpose of avoiding a forfeit, teams may field up to two non-rostered players from a younger division.
+A called-up player must bat at the end of the batting order, may not pitch, and may not play more innings in the field than any rostered player in attendance.

-10. Length of game is 6 innings or two hours, whichever comes first.
+- 9. When fielding eight players, the ninth position in the batting order shall be recorded as an out. - 10.
+Length of game is 6 innings or two hours, whichever comes first.
 No inning can be started after 1 3/4 hours of play have elapsed.
 The umpire shall be the sole judge of the time elapsed.